-Passing the GRE is not difficult if you equip yourself with some of the best prep books on the subject.
+Passing the GRE is easy if you equip yourself with some of the best prep books on the subject.

-There are many prep courses out of there and they’re definitely useful.
+There are many prep courses out of there, and they’re definitely useful.
 However, they will cost you at least a couple hundred bucks.
-So instead, you can pick one of the top textbooks for $20 or $30 and save yourself a lot of time in the process.
+So instead, you can pick one of the top textbooks for $20 or $30 and save yourself a lot of time.

 Each GRE attempt will cost you $160 so by studying with a textbook, you can at least save a bit of money on your prep.
 The only thing here is that you will need more self-discipline and an ability to focus if you want to get great results.